 In fact, addiction treatment programs—consisting of a number of different therapies and treatments that are clustered into an individualized recovery curriculum—contain treatments that are intended to address the symptoms and effects of alcohol and drug addiction individually, working in accordance with other therapies as a means of providing comprehensive rehabilitation to those suffering from chemical or even behavioral dependency.

-While there are numerous types of treatments and therapies available that are designed for use as part of an addiction recovery program, these programs tend to be considered either an inpatient program or an outpatient program.
+While there are numerous types of treatments and therapies available that are designed for use as part of an addiction recovery program, these programs tend to be considered either inpatient programs or outpatient programs.
 Inpatient programs, which are alternately referred to as residential or residential inpatient programs, are different from outpatient programs such as day treatment in a number of key ways.
 The following will define each of these treatment types, comparing the efficacy and benefits of each while outlining instances in which individuals might prefer or benefit more from one over the other.

 Residential Inpatient Substance Abuse Treatment